EXTREME Net Worth Targets By Age, Income And Work Experience

 My Current Net Worth

-Based on my latest net worth, I'm at a around 35X multiple of my average gross income over the past three years.
-It does help that I make less now on average than in the past.
+Based on my latest net worth, I'm at an around 30X multiple of my average gross income over the past three years.
+In other words, I've got a long way to go.

-Given I plan to continue saving and investing 50% of my after-tax income, I believe I will get to a 50X multiple by age 50 in 11 years.
-After age 50, I plan to accelerate my giving before the government takes half of my assets away!
+Given I plan to continue saving and investing 50% of my after-tax income, I believe I will get to a 50X multiple by age 55 in eight years.
+After age 55, I plan to accelerate my giving before the government takes half of my assets away!

 The fact of the matter is, you don't need an extreme net worth equal to 50X your average annual earnings to live the ultimate lifestyle.
 I still think once you get to a net worth equal to 20X your average annual income, you're good to go!